ymzhang-cs/RandGen/README.md

 - Special HASH code
 - Unauthorized mark

+### How to be a Verified User / How to get UUID

+Coming soon...

 ## Language and Framework Used

 The website front-end is made using templates with Flask.